contactandyc/another-c-library/2_timing.md

 }
 ```

-C allows for variables to be declared as constant meaning that they cannot change.
+C allows for variables to be declared as constant, meaning that they cannot change.
 Constants are particularly useful in functions because the function can indicate that the input will not change.
 Above, the string remains unmodified while determining the length.
 Adding `const` will indicate to the user (and compiler) that what s points to will not be changed.

 ```c
 size_t strlen(const char *s) {